 Best for: Organic soaps, coffee beans, and eco-friendly apparel.

-Best for: Jewelry, high-end cosmetics, luxury gifts.
+Best for: Jewelry, high-end cosmetics, and luxury gifts.

 Product packaging provides a sensual experience, as it communicates a lot about your product without actually showing it.
 While looking at a shelf, every product is telling a story through its packaging design, like the use of material, font, colors, and negative space.